Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Statistical Theory

-Our analyses of a model in which we impose no structure on the degree or form of support heterogeneity across tasks resulted in bounds that were too loose to provide insight into the behavior of our method.
-As such, we consider a case that provides insight into the performance of the method and captures the essence of our discussion above, while keeping our bounds tight.
-To formalize this behavior, we consider a model where the supports of tasks are mostly common, but not necessarily identical.
-In particular, we assume if a feature is not common in all tasks, it is unique to a single task.
+To better understand and quantify the performance of our method in the support heterogeneity case, we consider a model where the supports of tasks are mostly common but not necessarily identical.
+In particular, we assume that if a feature is not common to all tasks, it is unique to a single task.
 We call such models \textit{regular}.